BSidesSF/bsidessf.github.io/_pages/volunteer.md

 ---
 layout: page
-title: "Volunteer"
+title: "Interested in helping at BSidesSF 2025?"
 ---

-# Interested in helping at BSidesSF 2025?

 BSidesSF is a security event that would not be possible without the work of our local community.
 Every year, the organizers work hard to build a fun and exciting agenda so you can experience the latest in cool security happenings.
 However, we rely on contributions from volunteers like you to help with various tasks leading up to and on the two days of the event.
 Join us!

-## What’s in it for me?
+# What’s in it for me?

 Volunteering is a great way to get involved with the local security community, especially if you are a newcomer.
 It’s also a good chance to meet other security-minded people while picking up various skills along the way.
 All volunteers must work for a minimum of **2 shifts** and will get a free BSidesSF t-shirt + badge as part of their volunteer admission.
 This means you can attend talks during the times that you are not volunteering.
 This is a minimum, and if you would like to pick up more shifts

-## What type of volunteers are you looking for?
+# What type of volunteers are you looking for?

 Anyone and everyone!
 No two volunteers are alike so we aim to provide opportunities for all personality types and skill sets.
 Take a look at our role descriptions below for a better idea of which opportunities might be right for you.